amowry/warbl/README.md

 * Install the latest version of the Arduino IDE.
 [You can download the latest version of the Arduino IDE here](https://www.arduino.cc/en/Main/Software)

-* Next you can copy the 'warble_firmware' folder to put in your Arduino “sketch” folder, which on a PC is Documents/Arduino by default.

 * If you plan to do editing, please note that we are using 4-space indentation with a specific formatting style.
 To use this style in the Arduino editor, go to the Arduino preferences, and at the bottom where it says `More preferences can be edited directly in the file`, open and edit the preferences.txt file mentioned there, and add or change the `editor.tabs.size=4` line as shown.
 Also, copy the file **formatter.conf** from this repository to the same directory that the preferences.txt is, this will let you use the Auto Format feature in the Arduino Tools menu to properly format the code.

+* Next you can open the 'warbl_firmware' project from the Arduino IDE

 * WARBL runs on 3.3V and at 8Mhz, which is nonstandard for Arduino boards with the same processor.
 I used the Adafruit ItsyBitsy 32u4-3.3V for prototyping WARBL, so the easiest way to set up the IDE is to install the Adafruit boards package, [following the instructions here](https://learn.adafruit.com/introducting-itsy-bitsy-32u4?view=all#arduino-ide-setup). **Windows 7 only:** You will also have to install the drivers, following the link partway down the above page.